cncf/toc/proposals/incubation/kyverno.md

 ### Feature Summary

-- Publish Kyverno Pod Security Polices based the on Kubernetes [Pod Security Standards definitions](https://kubernetes.io/docs/concepts/security/pod-security-standards/)
-- Support multiple replicas for fault-tolerance and increased availability in Release 1.4.0 (June 2021)
+- Support multiple replicas for high availability and scalability
 - Improved observability via Prometheus Metrics over both the state and execution of cluster-applied Kyverno policies
-- Ability to verify image signatures and attestations
+- Implement Kubernetes [Pod Security Standards definitions](https://kubernetes.io/docs/concepts/security/pod-security-standards/) with compatbility testing across versions
+- Standalone Kyverno CLI to check for policy compliance in CI/CD pipelines
+- Support for unit tests via CLI for policy as code best practices
-- Introduce `JMESPath` support to configure Kyverno policies in a flexible manner
+- Introduce `JMESPath` support for complex processing
-- Capable of `API Server Lookups` to consume external data dynamically
+- `API Server Lookups` and `ConfigMap Lookups` for data-driven policies
-- Add `foreach` type of rule which simplifies validation of sub-elements in resource declarations
+- Add `foreach` block for processing sub-elements in resource declarations
-- Migration to register and manage webhooks dynamically based on the configured policy
+- Dynamic webhook management with a fail-closed default based on the configured policy
-- Standalone CLI that can be used in CI/CD pipelines to ensure policy compliance
-- Automate scaling testing to measure the performance across a wide-range of clusters settings
+- Automated scale testing to measure the performance across a wide-range of clusters settings
 - Optimize memory usage for large clusters with hundreds of namespaces and thousands of resources
 - Ability to fetch and use image configuration data from OCI registries
-- Integrations with Sigstore for software supply chain security verification of signatures and attestations
+- Integrations with sigstore for software supply chain security verification of signatures and attestations

 ### Project Governance